matthewvero/yelp-camp-react/README.md

 - Create a profile
 - Create campsites with descriptions, images, pricing.
 - Browse and interact with other users campsites via likes, comments and reviews.
-- All user made content is editable and deletable.

 It uses:
 - React